-I found that most of the news stories and advice around this new guidance focused on adults and I had a lot of questions about how this relates to kids.
+When considering this issue I found that most of the news stories and advice around this new guidance focused on adults.
+I had a lot of questions about how this relates to kids.

 Just what is a portion size of veggies for children?

 An adult sized portion is roughly 80g – meaning that we need 800g a day of fruit and veg a day to be healthy.
 To give you a little perspective, if you ate the contents of the photograph above you would have way more than 800g a day – the carrots weigh 120g, the broccoli 465g – even that little bunch of grapes weighs 96g.

 But when it comes to veggies for kids how much do they need?
 Surely not 800g a day?
 And what about different sized kids – a two year old is different to a seven year old – yet my toddler eats WAY more fruit and veg than my older son.
 Does he get his ten a day though?